Playboy club to miss date with sun-kissed Indian state

 A lawmaker from the right-wing party that rules the state had threatened a hunger strike if the government allowed Playboy to set up shop in Goa, saying it would tarnish the image of the state.

-“If the government had to give a licence to Playboy, it amounts to giving a licence for prostitution,” Michael Lobo told Reuters, adding that Playboy promoted vulgarity.
+“If the government had to give a license to Playboy, it amounts to giving a license for prostitution,” Michael Lobo told Reuters, adding that Playboy promoted vulgarity.

 “We respect our women,” he said.
 “We don’t want to promote Goa as a sex tourism destination like Thailand.”